 Tenure involves a contractual recognition by the University of a faculty member's right to continuing employment.
+After earning tenure, faculty members will receive a new contract reflecting the change in their tenure status.
+In subsequent years, tenured faculty members will receive an annual notice of their salary.
 Contracts between the University and tenured faculty members are permanent in the sense that they may be terminated by the University only for situations involving medical or other extended leaves, and then only as provided for in Sec.

 III.H.12.b or pursuant to academic reallocation or financial exigency under Secs.
 III.I.11-12, or for cause, and then only on the grounds given in Sec.
 III.I.5, and only according to the procedures given in Sec.
-III.I.6 or III.I.13-14.
+III.I.6 or III.I.3-14.